Author: Bethany Spencer

-Due to the fluidity of how classroom management works, there is no ‘how-to’ on securing complete control of your classroom, however there are guidelines and core components you should follow which will be explained in this article.
+Due to how fluid classroom management is, there is no set ‘how-to’ on securing complete control of your classroom.
+However, there are guidelines and core components you should follow which we will explore in this article.

 4. Lesson Plans

 Importance of Classroom Management

-Classroom management is at the very heart of teaching and, ultimately, affects your students’ learning outcomes and can have an impact on your wellbeing.
-Effective classroom management means a thriving learning environment and dedicated students.
+Classroom management is at the very heart of teaching; it affects your students’ learning outcomes and can also have an impact on your own wellbeing.